Understanding Cyber Liability (Part 2)

-Privacy Liability: Privacy liability arises out an organization’s failure or negligence in preventing unauthorized access, unintentional disclosure or loss of personal identifiable information (PII) or patient healthcare information (PHI) of employees or customers in violation of a federal, foreign or state privacy law.
+Privacy Liability: Privacy liability arises from an organization’s failure or negligence in preventing unauthorized access, unintentional disclosure, or loss of personally identifiable information (PII) or patient healthcare information (PHI) of employees or customers in violation of a federal, foreign, or state privacy law.

 Typical examples include:

-PII accidently posted on a website or sent to the wrong party via email, fax or regular mail
+PII accidentally posted on a website or sent to the wrong party via email, fax, or regular mail

 Lost or discarded non-electronic records, such as paper files thrown into a dumpster without prior shredding

-Privacy liability may result in third party claims brought by regulatory authorities or affected customers or patients.
+Privacy liability may result in third-party claims brought by regulatory authorities or affected customers or patients.
 Regulatory claims typically arise from the policyholder’s violation of a specific privacy law requiring prompt notification and may result in significant fines or penalties.
-As the laws differ across the 47 states (alongside federal laws such as the HITECH ACT) policyholders need to be aware that they must be in compliance with each applicable law.
-For example, a policyholder who experiences a breach and has clients residing in multiple states must determine whether they have a duty to notify each client under the privacy law in the state in which the client lives rather than where the organization is located.
-This can be a confusing process that requires the assistant of an attorney who is well versed in the specific privacy laws of each state.
-Not all cyber risk policies provide coverage for regulatory defense and or fines or penalties, and may only provide such coverage on a sub-limit basis.
+As the laws differ across the 47 states (alongside federal laws such as the HITECH ACT), policyholders need to be aware that they must comply with each applicable law.
+For example, a policyholder who experiences a breach and has clients residing in multiple states must determine whether they have a duty to notify each client under the privacy law in the state where the client lives rather than where the organization is located.
+This can be a confusing process that requires the assistance of an attorney who is well-versed in each state's specific privacy laws.
+Not all cyber risk policies provide coverage for regulatory defense and or fines or penalties and may only provide such coverage on a sub-limit basis.

 Most privacy laws make a distinction between a data owner and a data owner.
-For example, under the HITECH ACT, a data owner is a “Covered Entity” which is defined as any medical provider or organization that collects PHI directly from a patient.
-As a data owner, the “Covered Entity” has a duty to provide notification to each patient within 60 days of learning that the PHI has been lost, stolen or compromised.
-However, in the event that a “Covered Entity” has transferred the PHI to a third party (Business Associate) for storage or processing (such as a TPA, or medical billing firm) and the third party is responsible for a breach of the PHI, it must notify the “Covered Entity” immediately.
+For example, under the HITECH ACT, a data owner is a “Covered Entity,” defined as any medical provider or organization that collects PHI directly from a patient.
+As a data owner, the “Covered Entity” has a duty to provide notification to each patient within 60 days of learning that the PHI has been lost, stolen, or compromised.
+However, if a “Covered Entity” has transferred the PHI to a third party (Business Associate) for storage or processing (such as a TPA or medical billing firm) and the third party is responsible for a breach of the PHI, it must notify the “Covered Entity” immediately.
 The third party is considered a data holder and only has a duty to notify the “Covered Entity” under the HITECH Act.

-Contractual Liability: Many policyholders assume contractual liability for the loss or unauthorized disclosure of PII, PHI or the corporate confidential information of their customers.
+Contractual Liability: Many policyholders assume contractual liability for the loss or unauthorized disclosure of PII, PHI, or the corporate confidential information of their customers.
 Cyber risk policies typically do not provide any coverage for hold harmless or indemnification agreements.
 However, some insurance companies may agree to name clients as additional insureds for any liability a client may be exposed to if their business partner is responsible for a breach of data in their care.
-Still other carriers may agree to amend their first party coverage to provide direct indemnification to a policyholder’s customers if a contract requires the policyholder to indemnify the customer for notification or credit monitoring expenses in the event that the policyholder is responsible for a data breach.
-Each contract including a hold harmless or indemnification agreement should be reviewed by the broker and carrier to provide clarity of coverage.
+Still, other carriers may agree to amend their first-party coverage to provide direct indemnification to a policyholder’s customers if a contract requires the policyholder to indemnify the customer for notification or credit monitoring expenses policyholder is responsible for a data breach.
+Each contract, including a hold harmless or indemnification agreement, should be reviewed by the broker and carrier to clarify coverage.

-Another aspect of contractual liability arises out of Payment Card Industry –Data Security Standards (PCI-DSS).
+Another aspect of contractual liability arises from the Payment Card Industry –Data Security Standards (PCI-DSS).
 Policyholders who accept credit card payments must sign a Merchant Services Agreement with a Merchant Bank or Card Processor.
-Such agreements are unilateral and if a policyholder is found to be PCI-DSS non-compliant at the time of a data breach, the policyholder may be contractually liable for the following:
+Such agreements are unilateral, and if a policyholder is found to be PCI-DSS non-compliant at the time of a data breach, the policyholder may be contractually liable for the following: